 But don’t spend a ton of time pitching to big names, because when you’re starting out, it’s the small and medium blogs that are going to show you the most love.
 Also make sure to include a podcast or two on your list, as well as a few of those niche blogs (non-music).

-Add the blogs to our Organizer SMM VIP Tab so you can keep track of who you pitch and when.
+Add the blogs to your own google spreadsheet or Microsoft Excel Spreadsheet so you can keep track of who you pitch and when.

-If applicable, make sure you have a separate list for your industry contacts so you can appropriately target the messaging for that audience.
+If applicable, make sure you have a separate list for your industry contacts as a music publicist so you can appropriately target the messaging for that audience.
 This includes booking agents, promoters, agents, labels, and managers.

 3. Get Your Email and Newsletters in Order